Emergency preparedness resourcesReady Virginia

 You may also sign up for alerts by cell phone, e-mail or text message from the County, Christiansburg, and Blacksburg via Citizens Alert.
 Virginia Tech also has a notification

-The FEMA publication Are You Ready?
-A Guide For Citizen Preparedness, is a comprehensive guide with a step-by-step approach
+The FEMA publication You Ready?
+A Guide For Citizen Preparedness, is a comprehensive guide with a step-by-step approach to getting

-to getting informed about local emergency plans, identifying hazards that affect local areas, and developing and maintaining an emergency communications plan and disaster supplies kit.
-Other topics covered include evacuation, emergency public shelters,
+informed about local emergency plans, identifying hazards that affect local areas, and developing and maintaining an emergency communications plan and disaster supplies kit.
+Other topics covered include evacuation, emergency public shelters, terrorism

 Websites for kids